-The LM5115 controller contains all of the features necessary to implement multiple output power converters utilizing the Secondary Side Post Regulation (SSPR) technique.
+The LM5115A controller contains all of the features necessary to implement multiple output power converters utilizing the Secondary Side Post Regulation (SSPR) technique.
 The SSPR technique develops a highly efficient and well regulated auxiliary output from the secondary side switching waveform of an isolated power converter.
 Regulation of the auxiliary output voltage is achieved by leading edge pulse width modulation (PWM) of the main channel duty cycle.
 Leading edge modulation is compatible with either current mode or voltage mode control of the main output.
-The LM5115 drives external high side and low side NMOS power switches configured as a synchronous buck regulator.
+The LM5115A drives external high-side and low-side NMOS power switches configured as a synchronous buck regulator.
 A current sense amplifier provides overload protection and operates over a wide common mode input range from 0V to 13.5V.
 Additional features include a low dropout (LDO) bias regulator, error amplifier, precision reference, adaptive dead time control of the gate driver signals and thermal shutdown.
-A programmable oscillator provides a PWM clock signal when the LM5115 is powered by a dc input (free-run mode) instead of the phase signal of the main channel converter (SSPR mode).